 In 2020, this convenience became a necessity.
 And while we hope it goes back to just being a convenience, there’s no denying that the digital transformation of healthcare is well underway.

-Internal benefit #1 — Enhancing employee experience and internal communication
+Internal digital transformation benefit #1 — Enhancing employee experience and internal communication

 Emails aren’t cutting it anymore — they’re too cluttered, unreliable for delivering urgent messages, and can take ages to write and send.
 On the other hand, internal communication software not only creates order where chaos ruled but can positively impact corporate culture, make employees more engaged in the company’s affairs, and help to better organize interdepartmental collaboration.
 All this improves the employee experience, reduces stress, and potentially can make your business’s operations smoother and of better quality.